Syr0kx/Instagap/README.md

 ## Legal

 This code is in no way affiliated with, authorized, maintained, sponsored or endorsed by Instagram or any of its affiliates or subsidiaries.
-This is an independent and unofficial API.
-Use at your own risk.
+This is an independent and unofficial app.
+Use at your own risk!.